Do your research

 All of the above are normally subject to the policy limit, which is the maximum sum payable by insurers under the policy.

 The nature of the indemnity provided under an insurance contract depends on the terms of the contract and the nature of the claim.
-In most cases an insurance contract will provide that the insurer will cover the policyholder against loss or damage as a result of an insured event subject to the insurer’s right, as far as circumstances permit, to either repair, reinstate or replace the item the subject of the insurance claim.
+In most cases, under an insurance contract, the insurer will cover the policyholder against loss or damage as a result of an insured event subject to the insurer’s right, as far as circumstances permit, to either repair, reinstate or replace the item the subject of the insurance claim.

 If the policy permits the insurer to choose to pay the value of the property at the time of the loss, that value is calculated on the basis of the amount of money required to restore the policyholder to their position at the time of the loss.